MicrosoftDocs/cognitive-toolkit-docs/articles/Setup-CNTK-on-Linux.md

 ## Getting CNTK Source code

-Before proceeding further, please note, that if you plan on making modifications to the CNTK code you should read the information on [Developing and Testing](./Developing-and-Testing.md) in this Wiki.
+Before proceeding further, please note, that if you plan on making modifications to the CNTK code you should read the information on [Developing and Testing](./Developing-and-Testing.md).

 Use [Git](#git) to clone the CNTK Repository and access the source code:
 ```